-- In Call of Duty Black Ops II "Mob of the Dead" campaign, if you zoom in on a fireworks display on the roof.
-A distorted picture of what appears to be Russman's face will appear for a split second, accompanied by a high-pitched scream.
+- In the Call of Duty: Black Ops II "Mob of the Dead" campaign, if you zoom in on a fireworks display on the roof, a distorted picture of what appears to be Russman's face will appear for a split second, accompanied by a high-pitched scream.

 - Abused to no small extent in the Arise series of Flash games, to the point that it's more tedious than actually frightening.

 - League of Legends champion Fiddlesticks's Crowstorm tends to be used to this effect.
 He'll jump out of the brush with no prior warning, and then you're getting eaten alive by a murder of crows.

 - A now-long-defunct location in the Second Life virtual world featured a "haunted" maze where visitors could wander the halls to find free money.
 Occasionally, however, the visitor will trigger a screaming face that appears on screen for a few moments.